 A haunted heart so far from home.

 Behind the stone a cailleach keens.

 (Scottish to English pronunciation for “Cailleach” : “cal”(like in California) then there is a “Y” glide (is only a 2 syllable word) final syllable is “yuck”,

-Thus: “cal yuck”.
-A Cailleach is an old and withered hag (woman) (a favorite ‘ghost’ of the Scots). (“Caledonia” is an early, Roman name for Scotland)
+Thus pronunciation is “cal yuck”.
+A cailleach is an old and withered hag (a favorite female ‘ghost’ of the Scots). (“Caledonia” is an early, Roman name for Scotland)